Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Layering with medical treatments:

-Apply prescribed topical medications first
+Apply prescribed topical medications FIRST

 Wait 10-15 minutes